subramanyam-searce/Flutter_Events_UrbanThreshold/README.md

 # SMART VISITING CARD

-This application consists of features like User Login, Registration, scanning QR Code using Camera, and sending connection requests to LinkedIn application.
+This application consists of features like User Login, Registration, scanning QR Code using Camera, and viewing user profiles to LinkedIn application.